-Paolo Raffone BIO
+Paolo Raffone - detailed BIO

-From 1990 to 1995 he served at the United Nations in various positions: international legal expert for UNHCR in South East Asia for the application of the Comprehensive Plan of Action (CPA) related to the voluntary repatriation of asylum seekers from Vietnam; human rights officer and Assistant Secretary of the Advisory Council to the Under-Secretary-General Jan Martenson for the Voluntary Fund for human rights technical cooperation with Eastern European countries; civilian official for the Department of Peace Keeping Operations (DPKO) in the former Yugoslavia for the application of UNSC resolutions, collaborating with Cedric Thornberry and later as adviser of Gen. Jean Cot; assistant to the negotiating team led by Thorvald Stoltemberg and David Owen; finally, he was working with Sergio Viera de Mello as coordinator for humanitarian emergencies in the former Yugoslavia.
+From 1990 to 1995, he served at the United Nations in various positions: international legal expert for UNHCR in South East Asia for the application of the Comprehensive Plan of Action (CPA) related to the voluntary repatriation of asylum seekers from Vietnam; human rights officer and Assistant Secretary of the Advisory Council to the Under-Secretary-General Jan Martenson for the Voluntary Fund for human rights technical cooperation with Eastern European countries; civilian official for the Department of Peace Keeping Operations (DPKO) in the former Yugoslavia for the application of UNSC resolutions, collaborating with Cedric Thornberry and later as an adviser of Gen. Jean Cot; assistant to the negotiating team led by Thorvald Stoltenberg and David Owen; finally, he was working with Sergio Viera de Mello as coordinator for humanitarian emergencies in the former Yugoslavia.

-In 2003 he founded the Italian Center for International Perspectives (CIPI) in Brussels, a research and consultancy nonprofit corporation on European and global strategic and economic scenarios.
+In 2003 he funded the Italian Center for International Perspectives (CIPI) in Brussels, a research and consultancy nonprofit corporation on European and global strategic and economic scenarios.
 Since 2005, he is the founder and general manager of the CIPI Foundation.

 Media coverage samples: